JuliaReach/LazySets.jl/docs/src/lib/operations.md

 ## Union

-Note that a union of convex sets is generally not convex.
+Note that the union of convex sets is generally not convex.
 Hence these set types are not part of the convex-set family `LazySet`.

 ### Binary Set Union